jspm/jspm.org/pages/docs/api.md

 It is important to ensure the exact semver version is provided.

-The JSON response will either provide an `"error"` field or successfully send the biuld to the JSPM CDN build queue.
+The JSON response will either provide an `"error"` field or successfully send the build to the JSPM CDN build queue.

 To perform a full package rebuild and cache clear for an existing previously built package, a rebuild token is needed.